crnormand/gurps/README.md

 0.8.16

   - Bug fix for GCA exports.
 Now equipment with melee & ranged attacks appear in both (Spears)
-  - Big fix for GCA exports (with Armin's help!)
+  - Bug fix for GCA exports (with Armin's help!)
 Block is calculated correctly for items with DB (shields)
   - Add doubleclick edit to NPC Sheet Notes, Melee, Ranged, Ads, Skill and Spells list

 ##History